 Clearly the situation for both men and women in terms of work, finances, children is unequal, and in some cases this general inequality results in injustice (toward both men and women) - men are more likely to take the fall with children, women are more likely to take the fall with careers.
 Would financially punishing/ignoring a woman who has made the sacrifices to raise children help men who deserve full custody though?
 No. Does villainising women help these men?
 No.

 I hope that you see where I am coming from.
-It's no more fair to make a villain out of all/most women ("just get into marriage to walk away with everything like heartless *****es!") because of an inequality that men face (less likely to be taken seriously as parents by custody courts) than it is to villainise all/most men ("lecherous, cheating scumbags!") just because women face an inequality (acceptability of being groped/harassed/intimidated in the street).
+It's no more fair to make a villain out of all/most women ("just get into marriage to walk away with everything like heartless bitches!") because of an inequality that men face (less likely to be taken seriously as parents by custody courts) than it is to villainise all/most men ("lecherous, cheating scumbags!") just because women face an inequality (acceptability of being groped/harassed/intimidated in the street).
 In actuality, attitudes prevalent amongst people of both male and female people are responsible for the inequality.
 By all means be a "masculinist" and defend men's rights, but it's no more okay to be a misogynistic masculinist than it is to be a misandric feminist.

 EDIT: Incidentally, it's my aspiration to share parental responsibilities with my future (male) partner on a non-gendered basis.
 As it's likely I'll be the higher earner, it's not unrealistic/undesireable for him to be more likely to take time off for childcare etc, if that is what he chooses.

-(Original post by Pigling)
+Original post by Pigling

-So you obviously can't follow my point at all
+So you obviously can't follow my point at all :facepalm:

 That isn't 95.1% of custody awarded to mother in court.